Coconut Chess Pie

 9 years ago I had to give up my dream car (a Jetta) for my mom car.
 Last Sunday I got my mojo back, with a little mom thrown in.
 It’s a Jetta Sportwagon.
 Me in the front, mom in the back, with a perfect place for Ginger to sit.

 And I’m kind of proud of myself: my blog, this little business of mine, is what made it possible.
 Without all of your support, I’d still be driving around with duck tape holding my window up.

 As my way of thanking you, I’m giving you pie.
 Coconut pie.
 Coconut Chess Pie.

 This pie is like a macaroon on crack, seriously.
 It’s got a smooth pudding like custard layer, made with eggs and buttermilk and coconut flavor.
 It’s topped with 2 full cups of coconut.

-This pie is coconut to the extreme, and it’s perfect for any occasion.
+This Coconut Chess Pie is coconut to the extreme, and it’s perfect for any occasion.
 Like Easter.
 Or a random Thursday.

 Or a new car celebration.

 This Coconut Chess Pie comes together super easy.
 You can use a store-bought crust (I love Pillsbury) or make one from scratch.